By

 I hope the trend

-and benefit of that the better.
+continues.
+Nigeria is a pluralistic nation.
+The earlier we realise the beauty and benefit of that, the better.
 As I saw in a viral video a few days ago, some

 Igbo people are calling for the recreation of Biafra.
 I doubt if they know how

 Nigeria is.
-They should for once travel down North to see how their kinsmen live in
+They should, for once, travel down North to see how their kinsmen live in almost every dwelling of the region.
+Should they be granted the secessionist

 Should they take or abandon everything and migrate to Biafra, or stay and,

 perhaps, be killed in the North?
-I recently learned that some Igbos in Kano
+I recently learned that some Igbos in Kano have vowed not to go anywhere whatsoever, no matter what happens.
+They have been here for

 south.
 This is it.
 This is our country; unity in diversity.